-OOSI anticipates submittal of several revegetated areas for reclamation (warranty) release in 2020.
+OOSI anticipates submittal of several revegetated areas for reclamation (warranty) release in 2021.
+A request for release of reclamation responsibility was submitted to DRMS in October 2020.
+A reclamation inspection by DRMS is expected to occur in 2021.

-7.0 Anticipated Disturbance in the Year 2020
+7.0 Anticipated Disturbance in the Year 2021

-At this time, no new disturbance is anticipated to occur in 2020 within the mine permit area associated with OOSI mine permit activities.
-Minor ground disturbance may occur on the Lower Bench Road which is currently not under reclamation, during transplanting of P. debilis species (see Section 8.0).
+At this time, no new disturbance is anticipated to occur in 2021 within the mine permit area associated with OOSI mine permit activities.
+Minor ground disturbance may occur on the Lower Bench Road which is currently not under reclamation, during transplanting of P. debilis species, if needed (see Section 8.0).
 Maintenance of mine roads and stormwater control features will be conducted as necessary.